zvtoth/zvtoth.github.io/4_Events.md

 ### Women On Medieval Philosophy

-A conference for especially early carrier women working in medieval philosophy.
+A conference for especially early-career women working in medieval philosophy.

 - <a href="https://hiw.kuleuven.be/dwmc/conferences-lectures/womedieval" target="_blank">visit our website</a>